How to Budget for Restaurant Employee Benefits

 Bamboo Sushi

-How to Find Room in the Budget to Offer Employee Benefits
+How to Find Room in the Budget to Offer Staff Benefits

 Rolling out a wide-scale benefits program might not be financially feasible right off the bat, and that’s okay.
-Start small and ease into employee benefits by offering low- or no-cost perks that help improve the day-to-day experience and wellbeing of your workers.
-Things like free meals and team-building activities go a long way.
+Start small and ease into benefits by offering low- or no-cost perks that help improve the day-to-day experience and wellbeing of your workers.
+Things like free meals and team-building activities go a long way to improving retention while keeping operating costs low.

 Increasing Prices